Sav10/population_calculator/README.md

 The goal is to calculate population size around a geographic point.

-It somehow forked from an original method from Anna (https://github.com/anouchk/PopCentrales).
+It is somehow forked from an original method from Anna (https://github.com/anouchk/PopCentrales).
 I used the same conversion method, but using pandas dataframe, which made it much easier to do.
 * If you just want to convert a population, just use distances_geostat_convert notebook
 * If you want to understand the method, you are welcome to use the distances_geostat_exploration notebook